alarmant0/Event-queue-application/README.md

 ### Viewing Logs

-To view the logs of a specific container, use the following command:
+To view the logs of the container, use the following command:

 ```bash
 docker-compose logs producer